MarketScope for Vulnerability Assessment

 - Perform active network VA

-- Provide vulnerability information and reference multiple vulnerability IDs, including common vulnerabilities and exposures (CVE), Bugtraq ID and vendor-specific IDs
+- Provide vulnerability information and reference multiple vulnerability IDs, including common vulnerabilities and exposures, Bugtraq ID and vendor-specific IDs

 - Provide remediation guidance

 - Offer an enterprise-level product that supports central administration of multiple distributed scanners and consolidated reporting

 - Focus on the security organization

 - Redistribute a third-party VA scanner or rely on one to be enterprise-deployed

 - Sell primarily to the operations group or lack security context